This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 These waterproof mittens toddlers will love are easily the cutest toddler mittens out of the bunch.
-These are cute kids mittens that are designed to look like they’re tiger paws or have some cartoon character incorporated in them to make them as per the likes of a child.
-My son has a pair that are a skull on one side and a skelton on the other, and he’s obsessed with them (to the point that I can’t get him to wear other mittens) These are made for convenience and made to get your child ready to go within minutes since they’re so easy to get on and off.
+These are cute kids’ mittens that are designed to look like they’re tiger paws or have some cartoon character incorporated in them to make them kids more willing to wear them.
+My son has a pair that has a skull on one side and a skeleton on the other, and he’s obsessed with them (to the point that I can’t get him to wear other mittens).
+These are made for convenience and made to get your child ready to go within minutes since they’re so easy to get on and off.
 The large oversized mitten opening makes it easier for the child to slide them on and the lack of a thumb hole makes them a cinch.
 Luckily, these mittens are really flexible so it’s easy for kids to still grab onto things with these thumbless toddler mittens.

 The outside of the Veyo Kids Mittyz is made of a microfiber type of material, which absorbs water like crazy, but these are still great toddler waterproof mittens.
 However, the inner liner is completely waterproof and my son always keeps his hands dry when wearing these (even if the outside is sopping wet)

 •Adjustable wrist and cuff